 I have been, for the last several weeks, blogging about cutting.
 It is not easy, or pretty.
 But neither is cancer, and we deal with it everyday.
 Cutting is a nasty, horrific addiction.
-There is nothing quite like it, short of suicide.
-Though most cutters would claim they don’t want to kill themselves, they just like the sight of their blood, and the high it brings.
+There is nothing quite like it.
+Most cutters would say they don’t want to kill themselves, they just like the sight of their blood, and the high it brings.
 Andi said she’s been cutting for a year and a half, even though she doesn’t remember why she started.

 Hours locked in the bathroom at home, or on the floor of a dirty bathroom stall, the cutter carries her precious tools with her wherever she goes ready at any time to take matters into her own hands.
 To relieve the emotional pressure and pain she can't describe, she resorts to slicing into her own skin.
 The dripping blood reminds her she's still alive.
 No one to talk to, she settles for self-injury.
 The blade is her fake friend.
 The shame and the scars, her constant companions.
 Just trying to find her way through the rocky road of life, she can't help but turn inward.
 I don't want to be anything but compassionate toward someone caught in the struggle of cutting.
 But I also want to expose the destructive consequences of cutting.